 - Small sharp scissors

-- Scrap paper or plastic (for support whilst piece is drying)
+- Scrap paper or plastic (for support whilst the piece is drying)

 Instructions To Make Decorative Air Drying Clay Cones

-Put you patterned disc face down on top of the clay and with even pressure use the rolling pin to press the pattern into the clay.
+Put your patterned disc face down on top of the clay and with even pressure use the rolling pin to press the pattern into the clay.